getodk/central-frontend/packages/odk-xpath/README.md

 ### Non-browser environments

 The DOM standard is very complex, and compatibility libraries sometimes differ in terms of standards compliance and compatibility with the major browser implementations.
 It is likely, perhaps inevitable, that there will be edge cases and minor compatiblity issues when using such a library.
-At time of writing, no such issues are known in our tested environments[^1], but a couple of minor issues have already been found and fixed during the initial test setup.
+At time of writing, no such issues are known in our tested environments, but a couple of minor issues have already been found and fixed during the initial test setup.

-[^1]: Currently tested in Node, with [jsdom](https://github.com/jsdom/jsdom).
-There may be issues with other runtimes and/or DOM compatibility APIs.
-Node compatibility **does not** require any native extensions.
-DOM compatibility **does not** require any underlying XPath evaluation functionality (though it does currently rely on global constants like `XPathResult`).
-[^2]: The provided `date-time` function is an alias of `date`, which is assumed to be additive.
-The provided `format-date` function is an alias of `format-date-time`, which differs from the ODK XForms spec.
-[^3]: It is also likely that unordered results may perform better than ordered, now or after future optimizations.
-Of course, caution should be used with unordered results in general.